Fetal alcohol syndrome (FAS) is growth, mental, and physical problems that may occur in a baby when a mother drinks alcohol during pregnancy.

 Using alcohol during pregnancy can cause the same risks as using alcohol in general.
 But it poses extra risks to the unborn baby.
 When a pregnant woman drinks alcohol, it easily passes across the placenta to the fetus.
-Because of this, drinking alcohol can harm the baby's development.
+Because of this, drinking alcohol can harm the unborn baby.

 There is no "safe" level of alcohol use during pregnancy.
 Larger amounts of alcohol appear to increase the problems.
 Binge drinking is more harmful than drinking small amounts of alcohol.